lacclab/OneStop-Eye-Movements/README.md

 | | [UCL](https://link.springer.com/article/10.3758/s13428-012-0313-y) | 43 | 25.8±7.5 | 1,932 | 81,144 | 110 | 43 | 110 |

 <!-- ![Key Statistics](images/statistics.png) -->
  'Reading Comprehension' are datasets over piloted reading comprehension materials.
-The remaining datasets are general purpose datasets over passages and individual sentences.
+The remaining datasets are general purpose datasets over passages or individual sentences.
  'Words' is the number words in the textual corpus.
 'Words Recorded' is the number of word tokens for which eye-tracking data was collected.
 'NA': data not available.

 #### Controlled experimental manipulations

 1. **Reading goal**: ordinary reading or information seeking.
 2. **Prior exposure to the text**: first reading or repeated reading.
+3. **Amount of textual material between first and repeated reading**: consecutive or non-consecutive article presentation (2-9 articles).
-3. **Paragraph difficulty level**: Advanced (original Guardian article) or Elementary (Simplified).
+4. **Paragraph difficulty level**: original Guardian article (Advanced) or a simplified (Elementary).
-4. **Question identity**: one of three possible questions for each paragraph.
+5. **Question identity**: one of three possible questions for each paragraph.

 ## Experiment Structure